gijs-s/pointctl/notes/parameter-tuning.md

 When we are running the 3D explanation another aspect comes into play, namely pseudo shading.
 This is implemented in the form on another explanation mechanism,it will attempt to find an approximate normal based on the neighborhood.
 It is best to tune this with only grey points, this is again best illustrated with some images.

-The top left shows now shading at all, the top right shows shading with a tiny neighborhood resulting in noisy normals.
-Bottom left we see a proper shading but and te bottom left we tuned down the shading intensity.
+The first shows now shading at all, the second shows shading with a tiny neighborhood resulting in noisy normals.
+For the third we see a proper shading but and with the fourth we tuned down the shading intensity.
 This last feature is nice when we are looking an a explanation as we then try to convey both confidence and orientation using the brightness.

 <div>
     <img